Chapter 4. Packaging software

 The no-documentation and no-manual-page-for-binary warnings mean that the RPM has no documentation or manual pages, because you did not provide any.
 Apart from the output warnings, the RPM passed rpmlint checks.

 4.7.2.
-Checking a sample Python program for sanity
+Checking a sample Python program for common errors

-In the following sections, investigate possible warnings and errors that can occur when checking RPM sanity on the example of the pello spec file and pello binary RPM.
+In the following sections, investigate possible warnings and errors that can occur when validating RPM content on the example of the pello spec file and pello binary RPM.

-Inspect the outputs of the following examples to learn how to check a pello spec file for sanity.
+Inspect the outputs of the following examples to learn how to check a pello spec file for common errors.

 Output of running the rpmlint command on the pello spec file